SamJB123/three-text/README.md

 mesh.geometry = updated.geometry;
 ```

 The method preserves custom cache instances if `maxCacheSizeMB` was specified.
-For most use cases, this is primarily an API convenience.
+For most use cases, this is primarily an API convenience

+Options merge at the top level - to remove a nested property like `layout.width`, pass `{ layout: { width: undefined } }`

 ##### `Text.setHarfBuzzPath(path: string): void`